 Course code Course Title Contact Hours (L-T-P) Credits CH 800 M.Sc.
-Research Project (Stage-II) 0-0-36 18 Total minimum credits to be earned du iring the program 68
+Research Project (Stage-II) 0-0-36 18 Total minimum credits to be earned during the program

 NOTE: 1.
 Request for conversion from MSc to MSc + PhD dual degree will be considered after evaluating the research potential of the promising and motivating PG students at the end of the third semester of their program.
+The confirmation of conversion of MSc program and to MSc + PhD dual degree program is done during 4th semester with subject to successfully qualifying CSIR/UGC-JRF or equivalent fellowship to enable receiving PhD scholarship.